 This might sound strange coming from me, the Product Manager at Intranet Connections, but technology alone is not the answer.
-Intranet Connections provides a plethora of options for employees to communicate and collaborate, such as:
+IC Thrive provides a plethora of options for employees to communicate and collaborate, such as:

 However, just turning these features on is not enough.
 Provided the tools are easy enough to use, here are the top five reasons why projects to increase collaboration using an intranet fail.